-Atlanta has a tree ordinance that outlines all the guidelines on tree removal, trimming and any other general maintenances.
+Atlanta has a tree ordinance that outlines all the guidelines on tree removal, trimming, and any other general maintenance.

 For most trees in Atlanta, you will need to get a tree removal permit before you trim or remove a tree.

 Below is a summary of the Atlanta tree ordinance that helps you understand more about tree removal policies in the city.

 NB: Atlanta code of ordinances provides you with additional information on this.